 Mt.
 Cook: isolated from the world

 Mt Cook is another great place to visit on the South Island.
-Sleep at the foot of the mountains by staying at White Horse Hill Campground, another awesome DOC campsite where you can use the DOC campsite pass.
+Sleep at the foot of the mountains by staying at White Horse Hill Campground, an awesome & scenic DOC campsite.
+It's the perfect base to start exploring Mt Cook.

 Fox & Franz Josef Glaciers

 One of the top locations in New Zealand is the Franz Josef Glaciers.
 The first thing that you can do is visit the glaciers, either by foot or by helicopter.
 You can get relatively close to both glaciers by foot, but the best way to experience this natural phenomenon is by going for a guided glacier walk.

 While you are in the area, make sure to visit Lake Matheson aka Mirror Lake as well.
 Here you can take amazing photos early in the morning or in the afternoon, at sunset.
 Lake Matheson is one of the most photographed areas in New Zealand (besides the famous Wanaka tree of course).

 Stay at Gillespies Beach Campsite for great views, either over the ocean or the mountains in the back.
 There are some nice walks that you can do in the area.
 These lead to historic suction and bucket dredges.